Parkin Archeological State Park: Agriculture and food

 The people of Parkin were intensely involved in maize agriculture, as well as cultivating other food crops originating in the Americas, such as beans, gourds, squash, and sunflowers.
-Women managed most of the cultivation and processing, including developing varieties of maize and other vegetables.
+Women managed most of the cultivation and processing, including developing varieties of maize and vegetables.
 After the harvest, maize was stored in large above ground cribs for consumption during the remainder of the year.
 The women also gathered wild foodstuffs such as pecans and persimmons.

-The De Soto chroniclers described the area as being intensely cultivate, and as the most populous they had seen in La Florida.
+The De Soto chroniclers described the area as being intensely cultivated, and as the most populous they had seen in La Florida.
 They said there were groves of wild fruit and nut-bearing trees, implying that the Parkin phase peoples must have chosen to retain them while clearing other trees for the cultivation of maize and their other crops.
 The men hunted such game as whitetail deer, squirrel, rabbit, turkey, and mallard, as well as fishing for alligator gar, catfish, drum, turtles and mussels.
 The two rivers and the moat must have been a very productive source of fish, as the De Soto chroniclers often mentioned receiving "gifts of fish" from the residents of Casqui.